|Home||Manuscripts||Top-10 Lists||e-World||Site Index|

 The complete facsimile of "Shoscombe Old Place" was published by the Bibliothèque cantonale et universitaire de Lausanne in a limited edition of 200 copies.
-The University library website provides some information but notes the book is now sold out.
+It is sold out.
+A University newsletter (PDF in French) provides some information about it.

 The complete facsimile of "The Lion's Mane" is still available from Calabash Press.

-The complete facsimiles of "The Dying Detective" was published in 1991 and is out of print.
+The complete facsimile of "The Dying Detective" was published in 1991 and is out of print.

 The complete facsimile of "The Priory School" was published in 1985 (try rare book dealers including James Pepper Rare Books).